-CLAW is not licensed to attempt the rescue or rehabilitation of wildlife.
 We know that reporting wildlife issues in Los Angeles can be frustrating and problematic.
-Use this page to find contact information for organizations and resources that help injured birds and wildlife; or to report conditions that endanger wildlife and habitats.
+CLAW is not licensed to attempt the rescue or rehabilitation of wildlife, but we hope you can use this page to find contact information for organizations and resources that help injured birds and wildlife, or to report conditions that endanger wildlife and habitats.

 Wildlife issues that are at the forefront of citizens co-existing with wildlife can also be found here.
 Wildlife and habitat health are at the core of our mission and we continue to update this page as we uncover valuable resources and educational material.